-Description of the responsibilities for the financial statements
+Description of responsibilities regarding the financial statements

-Responsibilities of the Director and Supervisory Board for the financial statements
+Responsibilities of the Director and the Supervisory Board for the financial statements

-The Director is responsible for the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the requirements set with regard to the financial statements by or pursuant to the Wft.
-Furthermore, the Director is responsible for such internal control as the Director determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.
+The Director is responsible for the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+Furthermore, the Director is responsible for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the Director is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the Director should prepare the financial statements using the going concern basis of accounting unless the Director either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+As part of the preparation of the financial statements, the Director is responsible for assessing the Fund's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the Director should prepare the financial statements using the going concern basis of accounting unless the Director either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.
 The Director should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.

-The Supervisory Board is responsible for overseeing the company's financial reporting process.
+The Supervisory Board is responsible for overseeing the Fund's financial reporting process.

-Our responsibilities for the audit of financial statements
+Our responsibilities for the audit of the financial statements

-Our objective is to plan and perform the audit to obtain sufficient and appropriate audit evidence for our opinion.
-Our audit has been performed with a high, but not absolute, level of assurance, which means we may not have detected all material errors and fraud during the audit.
+Our objective is to plan and perform the audit engagement in a manner that allows us to obtain sufficient and appropriate audit evidence for our opinion.

+Our audit has been performed with a high, but not absolute, level of assurance, which means we may not detect all material errors and fraud during our audit.

-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
 The materiality affects the nature, timing and extent of our audit procedures and the evaluation of the effect of identified misstatements on our opinion.